-Statements and testimony may be presented either orally or in writing at a public hearing to be held on Thursday, June
+Statements and testimony may be presented either orally or in writing at a public hearing to be held on Tuesday, August 4, 2015 starting at 6:00 PM in the DNREC Richardson & Robbins Auditorium, 89 Kings Highway, Dover, DE.
+If you are unable to attend or wish to submit your comments in advance of the public hearing, please send your comments to address below.
+Interested parties may also submit written comments to the Department, to the same address below, up until the end of the comment period, which will extend through August 19, 2015, unless a longer period is designated by the hearing officer at the public hearing.

-27, 2013 starting at 6:00 PM in the DNREC Richardson & Robbins Auditorium, 89 Kings Highway, Dover, DE.
-Interested parties may submit comments in writing to: Jim Snead, DNREC Division of Air Quality, 715 Grantham Lane, New Castle, DE 19720.
+DNREC - Division of Air Quality Subject: August 4 Public Hearing 715 Grantham Lane New Castle, DE 19720